YYS13/LargeScaleSW/README.md

 ## SW(Smith-Waterman) algorithm in CPU & GPU version to caculate mtDNA & nDNA alignment.

 ## Introduction
-[Refernce](https://dl.acm.org/doi/10.1145/1837853.1693473):CUDAlign: using GPU to accelerate the comparison of megabase genomic sequences
+[Refernce](https://dl.acm.org/doi/10.1145/1837853.1693473): CUDAlign using GPU to accelerate the comparison of megabase genomic sequences

 This tool, referencing the aforementioned paper, optimizes the algorithm and GPU memory usage to implement a GPU-based version of local alignment with an affine gap.
 It is applied to align mtDNA and nDNA, which have significantly different lengths, but can in fact be used for any sequence alignment involving one short and one long sequence.
 ## How to use